 Estimated Aggregate Liability Component # Short Description Description 1 Invoiced Any published but unpaid amounts on Invoices.
 2 Published Amounts for Trading Days for which Settlement Statements have been issued.
 3 Estimated Reasonably anticipated liabilities that are not captured by any other component.
 4 Extrapolated The extrapolation EAL component is intended to estimate ongoing liabilities during periods in which a market participant continues to accrue liabilities but those liabilities are not yet reflected in any other component of the market participant's EAL.
-This so called "blind spot" is the result of the three (3)nine (9) business day lag between the Trade Date and the date Settlement Statements are first published.
+This so called "blind spot" is the result of the nine (9) business day lag between the liabilities during periods in which a market participant continues to accrue liabilities but those liabilities are not yet reflected in any other component of the market participant's EAL.
+This so called "blind spot" is the result of the nine (9) business day lag between the Trade Date and the date Settlement Statements are first published.
 Should the published Settlements Statement result in the need for the CAISO to make a collateral call, the extrapolation must cover a larger blind spot to include the two (2) business days that the market participant has to post the additional collateral.
-Should the collateral call be made over the Christmas/New Year's holiday, the blind spot could be from nine (9) - eleven (11) days
+As such, the CAISO has elected to base the daily extrapolation component on a nineteen (19) day blind spot (see Daily Charge Code Extrapolation example below).
+A blind spot of seventeen (17) to fifty (50) days days exists for monthly charge codes (see Monthly Extrapolation example below).
+Therefore, the Extrapolated EAL component will be calculated as follows: